mbillingr/forester/README.md

 # Forester Workspace
-Forester is a rust crate for implementing various flavors of random forests and decision trees.
+Forester is a rust crate for *implementing* various flavors of random forests and decision trees.

-The workspace contains the `forester` library and examples in separate crates.
+This workspace contains the `forester` library and examples in separate crates.